mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 **19 weeks** until IRONMAN Canada.

 ## WEEKLY GOAL
-The goal this week is to duplicate the productivity of [last week](ironman2021-20weeksout)
+The goal this week is to simply duplicate the productivity of [last week](ironman2021-20weeksout).

 ## SUMMARY
 I feel I like was...